icons8/lunacy-docs/docs/export.md

 The quickest way to export all content of a document page is as follows:

-1. Use the `Ctrl+A` shortcut to select all objects available on the page.
+1. Use the `Ctrl+A` shortcut to select all layers available on the page.
 2. In the export section of the Inspector, define the required settings.
 3. Click the **Export Selected** or **Export as Single Image** button.
 4. In the displayed dialog box, browse to the target folder and confirm your intent.